 For U.S. and International SIG Program Students

-Students who meet at least one of the following criteria are invited to apply to SIG:
+Students who meet at least one of the following criteria are invited to apply to SIG.
+One criterion is required.
+Please do not submit additional forms of eligibility.

 - Students who have scored at the 95th percentile or above in at least one of the major content areas or ability sections of a nationally-normed standardized test.
 For a list of recognized tests, please click here.
-State criterion referenced tests will be accepted only in cases where scaled score equivalents are provided and where the student scores correlate to a state percentile greater than or equal to 95.
-Test scores must be current within the past two years.
+State criterion-referenced tests will be accepted only in cases where scaled score equivalents are provided and where the student scores correlate to a state percentile greater than or equal to 95.
+Test scores must be current within the previous two years.

 - Students who have scored at least two standard deviations above the mean, or at the 95th percentile level or higher on any individual or group-administered, nationally-normed, standardized, intelligence assessment.

 - Only if none of the above forms of eligibility is available, two RECOMMENDATION FORMS can be submitted by educators who are familiar with the student's academic record, performance, and potential.
-For students ages 5-8, a parent may complete one of the two RECOMMENDATION FORMS.
-Educators may submit confidential forms electronically.
+For students ages 5-8, a parent may complete one of the two Recommendation Forms.
+Educators may submit confidential forms electronically or via hard copy.

 - Educator Recommendation Form